fabianopapaiz/ensemble_imbalance_model_for_als_prognosis/README.md

 This code uses ensemble and imbalance learning approaches to improve identifying short-survival amyotrophic lateral sclerosis patients at diagnosis time.
 Furthermore, we utilized the SHAP framework to explain how the best model performed the patient classifications.
 The results of this work have been published in the research article "Ensemble-Imbalance-based classification for amyotrophic lateral sclerosis prognostic prediction: identifying short-survival patients at diagnosis" (Papaiz et al., 2023).

+** If you use this code for your research please cite this paper: **

+> Papaiz F, Dourado MET, Valentim RAdM, de Morais AHF, Arrais JP.
+Ensemble-Imbalance-based classification for amyotrophic lateral sclerosis prognostic prediction: identifying short-survival patients at diagnosis.
+2023.

 [LICENSE](LICENSE)

 ---